 During the tourist season of 2019 there were no longer any direct boat (i.e., ferry or Flying Cat) departures from the mainland port of Agios Konstantinos to Alonnisos.
 It was possible to get to Skiathos from Agios Konstantinos, but passage on a different boat was required for the rest of the journey to Alonnisos.
-This may change during the 2020 season, but in case it doesn’t, people on their way to Alonnisos who arrive in Athens, and who do not want to fly to Skiathos (for an ensuing boat transfer to Alonnisos), or who are unable to book a flight to Skiathos, have two primary options to get to the island:
+As of 2022 this may have changed, but in case it doesn’t, people on their way to Alonnisos who arrive in Athens, and who do not want to fly to Skiathos (for an ensuing boat transfer to Alonnisos), or who are unable to book a flight to Skiathos, have two primary options to get to the island:

 Option 1 is to take a coach bus or taxi to the port of Mantoudi on the island of Evia, followed by a ferry to Alonnisos called Proteus (pictured to your right), which is operated by ANES Lines.
 To book reservations for passage on Proteus, click here.

 To reach Mantoudi by bus from the Athens airport you will first need to take the X93 city bus to the Bus Terminus B bus station in Athens.
 To see a long-distance bus schedule for buses departing from Bus Terminus B click here.
 The total time it will take you to get to Mantoudi from the airport via Bus Terminus B will be perhaps as much as 3.5 hours, but could be more based on traffic conditions.
 The estimated time for the bus ride itself from Athens to Mantoudi is approximately 2.5 hours.
 To book reservations on this bus click here.
 Choose the departure point as Athens and the arrival point as Kymasi.

 If you’d prefer to take a taxi to Bus Terminus B, please page down to see information regarding a limo/taxi driver in Athens that I recommend.